We are so excited that you are interested in joining us for the Sacramento Regional STEM Fair.

 Grand Prize Awards

 Three Grand Prize Awards are given to the most competitive Category Award winner projects in the High School Division.
-Three Grand Prize winners will be selected to take an all-expenses-paid trip to advance to compete in the Intel International Science & Engineering Fair to be held in May.
-Check out where the Intel ISEF will be hosted this year at: student.societyforscience.org/intel-isef.
+Three Grand Prize winners will be selected to take an all-expenses-paid trip to advance to compete in the Regeneron International Science & Engineering Fair to be held in May.
+Check out where the ISEF will be hosted this year at: www.societyforscience.org/isef/

 Only projects submitted in the Competition Division will be awarded.
 First, second and third place prizes will be awarded in each of seven categories in the High School Division.
 First, second, third, fourth and fifth place prizes will be awarded in each of seven categories in the Middle School Division.